Ran2K-Creator/BTC-Wolf/README.md

 # BTC-Wolf
-BTC-Wolf is a modified project of Michal2SAB's Bitcoin-Stealer.
-BTC-Wolf has a built in large database of btc-wallets( 230847 at the moment), checked wallets counter, and an automated telegram notifications bot.
+BTC-Wolf is a crypto wallets finder and cracker for windows.
+It has a built in large database of btc-wallets( 230847 at the moment), checked wallets counter, and an automated telegram notifications bot.